 I have diabetes.
 Will I develop kidney disease?

 About one third of people with diabetes will get chronic kidney disease (about 30 percent of patients with Type 1 (juvenile onset) diabetes and 10 to 40 percent of those with Type 2 (adult onset) diabetes.
+There are several factors that can increase your risk of developing diabetic kidney disease.
+These include:

 Having a family history of kidney disease or belonging to certain ethnic groups (eg, African American, Mexican, Pima Indian) can also increase your risk of diabetic nephropathy, but the factors listed above are the ones you can do something about.
+Many people with diabetes do not get kidney disease or kidney failure.
+Talk to your doctor about your chances of developing kidney disease.

 How can I prevent diabetes from affecting my kidneys?